root-project/root/README/ReleaseNotes/v626/index.md

 - `Book` now supports just-in-time compilation, i.e. it can be called without passing the column types as template parameters (with some performance penalty, as usual).
 - As an aid to `RDataSource` implementations with which collection sizes can be retrieved more efficiently than the full collection, `#var` can now be used as a short-hand notation for column name `R_rdf_sizeof_var`.
 - Helpers have been added to export data from `RDataFrame` to RooFit datasets.
 See the "RooFit Libraries" section below for more details.
+- The output format of `Display` has been significantly improved.

 ### Other improvements